 Several additional attractions are nearby.
 The Estivant Pines (a stand of virgin white pines), and The Delaware Mine (an old copper mine with self-guided tours), are located near the park.
 Brockway Mountain Drive offers scenic views of Lake Superior, inland lakes and panoramic views of the Keewenaw Penninsula.
 Waterfalls, day trips to Isle Royale, shipwrecks, museums, shops and restaurants are all nearby.

 With about 4,000 specimens on display and frequently changing exhibits, the A. E. Seaman Mineral Museum located on the campus of Michigan Tech showcases amazing minerals from the Great Lakes Region and around the world.
 Visitors can access the world’s largest public display of minerals from the Great Lakes region, one of the best fluorescent mineral exhibits in the U.S., and a world-record 17-ton native copper slab (not open in winter)!
 The museum is the “official Mineralogical Museum of Michigan” and a Heritage Site of the Keweenaw National Historical Park.

 The Keweenaw’s history draws visitors from across the globe.
-Discover over forty historical attractions that tell the story of the Copper Country’s incredible past.
+Discover over sixty historical attractions that tell the story of the Copper Country’s incredible past.